OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

     # This value is overridden by the SC_LOG_LEVEL env var.
     default-log-level: notice

+    # Shorten IPv6 addresses per RFC5952 before logging.
+The default is no
+    #ipv6-addr-shorten: no

     # The default output format.
 Optional parameter, should default to
     # something reasonable if not provided.
 Can be overridden in an
     # output section.
 You can leave this out to get the default.